MechanicalRock/mechanicalrock.github.io/_posts/2021-02-01-coalesce-dbt-summary.markdown

 Trust exists in many contexts; some examples were how teams build trust amongst themselves with testing and documentation; how they maintain it with peer teams using SLAs, relationships and communication, and good engineering practice; how they build it with stakeholders and decision makers, to boost their standing and perception as a critical partner within an organisation.

-I sensed in many presentations the burden within data teams that their work should reflect the most true view possible of their organisation.
+I sensed in many presentations a burden within data teams that their work should reflect the most holistic view possible of their organisation.
 The concept of trust featured heavily in many of their endeavours.
 All of the following stood out as important assets in building and maintaining that trust.

 - Engagement and Discoverability of Data
 - Operational Resiliency of Data Services and Products